 Signs of change began to take hold in 2015 thanks to the “Better

 Mobility Working Group” led by the Bicycle Coalition of Greater

 Philadelphia (BCGP).
 The group successfully put the issue of safe streets

-eventually evolve into the current Vision Zero Philadelphia Alliance,
+This group would eventually evolve into the current Vision Zero Philadelphia

-also led by BCGP.
-By November 2016, Philadelphia Mayor James F. Kenney
+Alliance, also led by BCGP.
+By November 2016, Philadelphia Mayor James

-signed Executive Order 11-16 creating a Vision Zero Task Force and set
+F. Kenney signed Executive Order 11-16 creating a Vision Zero Task Force

-VZ task force launched its website and a three- year Draft Action Plan.
+the VZ task force launched its website and a three- year Draft Action

 with limited access to safe roads and transport.
 Also addressed are engineering